 This brief summarizes the contributions of Kaiser Permanente Research since 2007 on the topic of substance use disorders, including misuse of tobacco products, alcohol, prescription medications, and illicit drugs.

-The 2016 National Survey on Drug Use and Health estimated that 5.6% of Americans over age 11 have alcohol use disorders.2 One in 10 Americans age 12 and older use marijuana or illicit drugs.2 Approximately 2.3% of Americans misuse prescription drugs, while 4.4% misuse opioid drugs.2 The Centers for Disease Control and Prevention (CDC) estimates that 15.1% of American adults are current smokers,3 while 3.4% use smokeless tobacco products.4 Misuse of all these substances varies with respect to the prevalence of use and use disorders — each has different risk factors, associated health risks, treatment modalities, and treatment outcomes.
+The 2016 National Survey on Drug Use and Health estimated that 5.6% of Americans over age 11 have alcohol use disorders.2 One in 10 Americans age 12 and older use marijuana or illicit drugs.2 Approximately 2.3% of Americans misuse prescription drugs, while 4.4% misuse opioid drugs.2 The Centers for Disease Control and Prevention estimates that 15.1% of American adults are current smokers,3 while 3.4% use smokeless tobacco products.4 Misuse of all these substances varies with respect to the prevalence of use and use disorders — each has different risk factors, associated health risks, treatment modalities, and treatment outcomes.

 Substance use disorders are an active area of study for Kaiser Permanente Research.
-Scientists across the organization have published more than 500 articles related to substance use disorders since 2007.
-These articles, which have been cited nearly 14,000 times, are the product of observational studies, randomized controlled trials, meta-analyses, and other studies led by Kaiser Permanente scientists.
+Scientists across the organization have published more than 600 articles related to substance use disorders since 2007.
+These articles, which have been cited more than 14,000 times, are the product of observational studies, randomized controlled trials, meta-analyses, and other studies led by Kaiser Permanente scientists.
 Our unique environment — a fully integrated care and coverage model in which our research scientists, clinicians, medical groups, and health plan leaders collaborate — lets us contribute generalizable knowledge on substance use disorders and many other topics of research.